Nyanglitch/lyric_machine/README.md

 # lyric_machine
-This program will create text wiles with lyrics for you taken from azlyrics.com
+This program will create text files with lyrics for you taken from azlyrics.com

 How to use?
 Pass 2 arguments to get the lyrics desired.